Happy (gamer)

-Vincent Cervoni Schopenhauer, better known as Happy, is a French professional Valorant coach for Natus Vincere.
+Vincent Cervoni Schopenhauer, better known as Happy, is a French professional Valorant coach for Made in Brazil.
 He formerly played professional Counter-Strike: Global Offensive (CS:GO) as a lurker/rifler for Team LDLC.
 As the in-game leader for Team Envy, and before that Team LDLC, Happy won two CS:GO Majors – DreamHack Winter 2014 and DreamHack Open Cluj-Napoca 2015 – and finished second at another – ESL One Cologne 2015, a performance record that led to him being ranked as one of the best players in the game's history.
 Happy is considered a star of the French CS:GO scene and along with Ex6TenZ, one of the country's best in-game leaders.
 Before CS:GO, he played Counter-Strike: Source under the name EMSTQD.

 Counter-Strike: Source

 Vincent Cervoni Schopenhauer began his Counter-Strike: Source (CSS) career in December 2007 under the name "EMSTQD" when he joined with Ex6TenZ's team GlobalTeam.
 Based on their results, they signed with Epsilon eSports in February 2008.
 They became one of the best teams in France after adding RpK and shokkk to the roster, and in July, they won The eXperience LAN in Denmark.

 Happy left the team to captain his own team, Creativ' in 2009.
 In October 2009, Happy decided to re-join Ex6TenZ's team called redLine, who were later signed by VeryGames.
 Together, they managed to win EPS France VI, place 2nd in Dreamhack Winter and MaXlan later that year.
 In February 2010 Happy left VeryGames to focus on academics.
 Over the next couple of years he was in-game leader in several small teams, most notably for the 2011 3DMAX squad which also featured shox, ScreaM, and apEX, with whom he managed to finish third at the 2011 Copenhagen Games.